erik-a-bensen/tmg_hmc/paper.md

 ---
-title: 'tmg_hmc: A Python package for Exact Hamiltonian Monte Carlo Sampling for Truncated Multivariate Gaussians with Linear and Quadratic Constraints'
+title: 'tmg_hmc: A Python package for Exact HMC Sampling for Truncated Multivariate Gaussians with Linear and Quadratic Constraints'
 tags:
   - Python
   - statistics